 Tax Changes.
 Amends GS 105-130.5(a), and GS 105-134.6(c) (corporate and individual income tax) to provide that amounts in excess of \$600 that are paid to an unauthorized alien as wages or compensation must be added to federal taxable income in determining NC taxable income, to the extent those amounts are not included in federal taxable income.
-Amends GS 105-130.2 and GS 105-134.6 to define unauthorized alien.
+Amends GS 105-130.2 and GS 105-134.1 to add a definition for unauthorized alien.
 Effective for taxable years beginning on or after January 1, 2010.